David Ames (colonel)

-David Ames (colonel) (February 2, 1760 - August 6, 1847) served as first superintendent of the Springfield Armory in Springfield, Massachusetts from 1794 to October 31, 1802.
+David Ames (February 2, 1760 - August 6, 1847) served as first superintendent of the Springfield Armory in Springfield, Massachusetts, from 1794 to October 31, 1802.
 He supplied the American army with shovels and guns during the American Revolution and was commissioned in the militia.
 Upon completion of service at the Armory, he entered the paper-manufacturing business and by 1838 was proprietor of the most extensive paper manufacturing operation in the United States.

 Family

 David Ames was born to John Ames (captain) (April 7, 1738 - June 17, 1805) and Susanna (Howard) Ames (May 14, 1759 - January 11, 1821), both of Bridgewater, Massachusetts.
 His father was a prominent blacksmith who manufactured shovels and guns both prior to and during the American Revolution.
-His younger brother, Oliver Ames Sr. (April 11, 1779 - September 11, 1863), founded the Oliver Ames Shovel Company of North Easton, Massachusetts in 1803.
+His younger brother, Oliver Ames Sr. (April 11, 1779 - September 11, 1863), founded the Oliver Ames Shovel Company of North Easton, Massachusetts, in 1803.
 Other siblings include Susannah (Fobes), Keziah (Packard), Huldah (Willis), Abigail (Lazell), Cynthia and John.
 Susannah had triplet siblings, both died in infancy.

 Early life

 At fifteen years old, David held a commission in the local militia during the American Revolution.
-Having apprenticed under iron worker and gunsmith Hugh Orr of Bridgewater, Massachusetts he gained knowledge of colonial artillery and supplied guns and shovels valuable to the war effort.
+Having apprenticed under iron worker and gunsmith Hugh Orr of Bridgewater, Massachusetts, he gained knowledge of colonial artillery and supplied guns and shovels valuable to the war effort.

 Records show that he and Oliver assisted their father in shovel sales outside Bridgewater.
 In 1796, Oliver delivered 15 dozen shovels to David, who was to sell them for at least eight dollars per dozen in Hartford, Connecticut.